The Mamie’s Way Herb Garden is located in Grinnell, Iowa, on land that was stolen from the Iowa, Sauk, Meskwaki, and Očeti Šakówiŋ (Sioux) peoples.

 Most of the plants used in the products for Mamie’s Way Herbs come from my own garden.
 This means that my supply is limited; the trade off is that I know precisely where the plants have grown and in what conditions.
 I primarily plant medicinal perennials that I purchase from a local organic farmer.
 I also purchase plants from other local vendors with no claims of being organic.
+In 2020, I started growing from seed for the first time!

 I do not use any fertilizers, herbicides, or pesticides on my property, and I am committed to gardening practices that make Mamie’s Garden a safe haven for pollinators, bunnies, and other species.
 In fact, in 2019, I registered Mamie’s Garden as a Climate Victory Garden!